 Is It Normal To Have Green Poop/Stool During Pregnancy?

 It is likely that you could pass a green stool during pregnancy.
 Though it sounds a bit gross, there is nothing to worry about it.
 Your stools contain many things, such as water, indigestible fiber, protein, fat, cholesterol, intestinal mucus, and bacteria (1).
 As pregnancy causes alterations in the digestion process, you may notice changes in stool color too.

 What Causes Green Poop During Pregnancy?

 One reason could be that the food has passed quickly through the digestive system, not giving enough time for the bile to break it down completely.
-This might give a green color to the poop as the microbes wouldn’t have had enough time to change the bile and feces to brown (2).
+This might give a green color to the poop as the microbes did not have enough time to change the bile and feces to brown (2).
 Green poop could also be due to:

 - Green foods: Consuming lots of green vegetables is a part of a healthy pregnancy diet.
 The green pigment, chlorophyll, found in these vegetables could give it a green color.
 Also, foods that have green dye or added green color may result in green poop (3).

 - Purple foods: Foods such as grapes and eggplant may also cause a change in poop color.
 Purple gets in contact with bile juices and turns into another color.

 - Laxatives: If you are on laxatives for constipation, there are chances that the stool might turn green as the food passes quickly through the digestive system.
 There will be little time for the bacteria and bile to act on the food, making the poop green.

 - Iron-rich foods or supplements: You may be taking more of iron-rich foods and supplements to stay away from anemia during pregnancy.
 Any excess or unused iron could make the stool look green or even very dark colored (4).

 - Antibiotics: To boost your immune levels, your doctor might suggest some medications for regulating your health.
 They could also cause green pee or poop during pregnancy.